nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 It's very helpful to have the CLI tools for PWS installed even if you don't use them much.
 This tool is required during installation and can be useful later.

 Here are instructions for [installing the CF CLI](https://docs.run.pivotal.io/cf-cli/install-go-cli.html) tool for Mac, Windows and Linux.
 Please install it and return here.
 You will want to read the first part of the [Getting Started](https://docs.run.pivotal.io/cf-cli/getting-started.html) page as well, on how to `log in` and `cf push` with the CF CLI

 Login Example: `cf login -a https://api.run.pivotal.io -u username@mail.com -p password -o Org-Name-You-Used -s development`

 Quick test: type `cf help -a` for a list of commands.
+Type `cf target` to see what you are connected to.

 ### Preparing Your nightscout For PWS
 Now we are ready to put a copy of nightscout in the cloud for your use.
 You will use a command line window to run a few simple commands to get this done.
 Most of the things nightscout needs are already in a text file you will include with the app when you send it to PWS.
 This text file is called `manifest.yml` and is a collection of named variables and values nightscout needs as well as a few things PWS can use to properly run the app.
 The `manifest.yml` file is mostly complete and only needs a little attention from you to get ready.